microsoft/fast/specs/tree-view/tree-view.md

 ## Overview

-There are technically two components being presented as part of this specification - tree view, and tree view item.
+There are two components being presented as part of this specification - tree view, and tree view item.

 As defined by the W3C:
 > A tree view widget presents a hierarchical list.
 Any item in the hierarchy may have child items, and items that have children may be expanded or collapsed to show or hide the children.
 For example, in a file system navigator that uses a tree view to display folders and files, an item representing a folder can be expanded to reveal the contents of the folder, which may be files, folders, or both.

 ### Background

-We recently created a React implementation of Tree View and Tree View Item with [PR #2510](https://github.com/microsoft/fast-dna/pull/2510).

 Currently, a react implementation exists which supports a `defaultExpanded` value which sets the default expanded or collapsed state.
 In the event that the `defaultExpanded` value is false, but there is a selected child the tree will expand automatically.
 [Issue #2597](https://github.com/microsoft/fast-dna/issues/2597) requests an expanded prop to fully control the expanded/collapsed state.

 ### Use Cases

 Primarily used to present a hierarchical list such as a file system.
-A tree view can also be served as a flat list where the items will function as navigation.
+A tree view can also be served as a flat list.

 ### Features